MicrosoftDocs/m365copilot-docs/docs/ecosystem.md

 ### Microsoft Admin Center

-For line-of-business developers and IT admins, Microsoft Admin Center ([admin.microsoft.com](https://admin.microsoft.com)) is your one stop to upload custom plugins and manage both custom and store-bought Microsoft 365 and Copilot extensibility solutions.
-Learn more about Copilot-related management options in the [Microsoft Copilot for Microsoft 365 extensibility](/microsoft-365/admin/manage/manage-plugins-for-copilot-in-integrated-apps) section of Microsoft 365 admin center help documentation.
+For line-of-business developers and IT admins, Microsoft Admin Center ([admin.microsoft.com](https://admin.microsoft.com)) is your one stop to publish custom extensions and manage both custom and store-bought Microsoft 365 and Copilot extensibility solutions.

-For details on deploying a custom plugin or connector to your organization, see [Publish plugins and connectors for Microsoft Copilot for Microsoft 365](./publish.md).
+For details on deploying a custom extension to your organization, see [Publish plugins and connectors for Copilot](./publish.md).

+To learn more about managing Copilot extensions, see [Manage extensions for Copilot for Microsoft 365](manage.md).

 ## Comprehensive tools and support